 Notes

-- You can also use C&H® Dark Brown Sugar for even a deeper flavor and more molasses taste in the filling and sauce.
+- You can also use dark brown sugar for even a deeper flavor and more molasses taste in the filling and sauce.
+But if you don’t have brown sugar, granulated sugar will work just fine.

 - The dough can be made without a stand mixer, just mix the flour into the liquid with a spatula or wooden spoon and knead by hand.